 A recursive function performs a task in part by calling itself to perform the subtasks.
 At some point, the function encounters a subtask that it can perform without calling itself.
 This case, where the function does not recur, is called the base case.
 The former, where the function calls itself to perform a subtask, is referred to as the recursive case.
 We can write all recursive functions using the format:

 As an example consider the factorial function: n! is the product of all integers between n and 1.
-The definition of recursive factorial looks like:
+The definition of recursive factorial looks like this:

 This definition can easily be converted to recursive implementation.
 Here the problem is determining the value of n!, and the subproblem is determining the value of (n – l)!.
 In the recursive case, when n is greater than 1, the function calls itself to determine the value of (n – l)! and multiplies that with n.

 In the base case, when n is 0 or 1, the function simply returns 1.
 This looks like the following:

 Each recursive call makes a new copy of that method (actually only the variables) in memory.
 Once a method ends (that is, returns some data), the copy of that returning method is removed from memory.
 The recursive solutions look simple but visualization and tracing take time.
 For better understanding, let us consider the following example.

 For this example, if we call the print function with n=4, visually our memory assignments may look like:

 Now, let us consider our factorial function.
 The visualization of factorial function with n=4 will look like this: